Common (Translated Scientific) Name: American Beech - Southern Magnolia - White Oak Forest Macrogroup

-Diagnostic Characteristics: The vegetation of these southern coastal plain forests includes species such as Fagus grandifolia, Quercus alba, Magnolia grandiflora, Acer barbatum, Pinus glabra (east of the Mississippi River), and other species of broadleaf evergreen or deciduous trees and shrubs, such as Nyssa sylvatica, Fraxinus americana, Carya alba, Carya glabra, Ulmus alata, Ulmus americana, Ulmus rubra, Liriodendron tulipifera, and Liquidambar styraciflua.
+Diagnostic Characteristics: The vegetation of these southern coastal plain forests includes species such as Fagus grandifolia, Quercus alba, Magnolia grandiflora, Acer floridanum, Pinus glabra (east of the Mississippi River), and other species of broadleaf evergreen or deciduous trees and shrubs, such as Nyssa sylvatica, Fraxinus americana, Carya tomentosa, Carya glabra, Ulmus alata, Ulmus americana, Ulmus rubra, Liriodendron tulipifera, and Liquidambar styraciflua.

 Rationale for Nominal Species or Physiognomic Features: Fagus grandifolia, Magnolia grandiflora and Quercus alba are often codominant and are characteristic.
 Magnolia grandiflora does not occur in the northern part of the range of this macrogroup, and in the Carolinas only naturally occurs near the coast, south of the Cape Fear River.